Nemeas/100-days-of-code/log.md

 **Today's progress**: No progress in the form of a commit =(

 **Thoughts**: Trying out the android Ad thingie, looking at the documentation, reading, coding, getting confused, not knowing what I'm doing..
 I get this feeling a lot..
 Most of what is in the documentation is things I have no clue what means..
 Usually I just try googleing the problem before turning to the documentation.
 This usually pushes me in the right direction.
 Propably going to do some more googleing tomorrow..

+### Day 8: 25.07.2018
+**Today's progress**: Successfully added ads between each lvl of the game and learned how the whole ads thingie works.

+**Thoughts**: Interesting how easy it is to implement.
+Also awsome of team google to make so detailed and updated step-by-step guides of how to implement the stuff.
+Easy and fun to see something that just works right out of the box!